Srikrishnan2004/fyp-one-on-one-interviewer-web-pwa-backend/RAG_SETUP_GUIDE.md

 ```

 This will:
-- Initialize the embedding service with a reliable model
+- Initialize the embedding service with Xenova/all-MiniLM-L6-v2 model
 - Test single and multiple embedding generation
 - Verify similarity calculations
 - Confirm the service is working correctly
+- Use fallback to DistilBERT if needed

 ### 3. Environment Configuration